sorrybomber/relayuk-take-home-assessment/README.md

 ## Development

 Please clone the repository and push your code to a branch created off of main.

-Please commit your code after you have completed each task with the message of `Complete X task`, where X is the number of the task.
-You can make commits in between if you need to.
-If you commit a completed task and want to change it, please commit with the message `Complete X task update`, where X is the number of the task.

-## Task One

-Change the button in `MainPage` so that is no longer performs the click counting and instead navigates to the `QuotesPage`.

-> The navigation has been defined in an unused method called `NavigateToQuotes` inside of the `MainPageViewModel`
+Commit your code to this branch.

-## Task Two
+## The Task

-Implement a button on the `QuotesPage`, below the image from task two, that fetches a random quote from the HTTP API provided.
+Implement a button on the `QuotesPage` that fetches a random quote from the HTTP API provided.
 The button should have the following:

 - Text of "Get Quote"
 - A different background colour per platform (iOS, Android, WinUI, MacCatalyst)